leonlinsx/minimal-mistakes/_posts/2020-05-01-Fred-Wilson-speech.md

   - It's always critical to try to figure out who those people are
   - Even if you put off raising money till june, you can use this period now to find out who are those investors who will invest at your stage and have interest in the problems you're solving
   - If you already have investors, they can help you do that
-  - **Now is the time to be doing legwork** if you need to ask other enterpreneurs, investors etc to figure out who you should be targeting
+  - **Now is the time to be doing legwork** if you need to ask other entrepreneurs, investors etc to figure out who you should be targeting

 LL - If you're running a company, you'll likely benefit from always being in marketing mode.
 You want investors to know your story before you ask them for capital, regardless of the stage you're in.
 Even Amazon does investor relations outreach.
 Unless you think you're better than Amazon, you should be doing so too.